Banknotes of Ireland

-Ireland has issued its own trading banknotes for several centuries, both when the whole of Ireland was one legal entity, and following partition of the island into the Republic of Ireland and Northern Ireland.
+Ireland has a history of trading its own banknotes for several centuries, both when the whole of Ireland was one legal entity, and following partition of the island into the Republic of Ireland and Northern Ireland.
 Notes have been issued by individual banks and by state agencies of the Republic of Ireland and the United Kingdom.
+Currently, various commercial banks in Northern Ireland locally issue notes (or Bank of England notes) of the Pound sterling, while the Central Bank of Ireland, in the Republic of Ireland, issues local euro banknotes.

 First Irish pound

 Currency notes first appeared in Ireland the late 1600s when merchants began to issue paper notes for purchases which they promised to redeem at a later stage.
 These notes began to change hands prior to redemption, becoming the first paper to circulate as currency notes in Ireland.
 Some of these merchants went on to become bankers and issued paper currency in the form of banknotes and post bills as a service.
 These became the Irish private banks which issued the banknotes in use throughout Ireland for over 100 years.
 The most famous of these is the House of La Touche.

 Irish private banks issued a wide variety of denominations in guineas, pence, shillings, and pounds.
 Their notes tended to correspond to coin denominations, and are known to range up to £100.
 Many banks issued only small notes, those with a face value below £5.

-Private banks were small partnerships, and were limited to 6 partners or less by an act of 1756.
+Private banks were small partnerships, and were limited to six partners or less by an act of Parliament of 1756.
 Some of the private banks were very successful and their banknotes were reliable instruments.
 However, because of their nature as small organisations, many of the private banks failed, with their banknotes becoming worth a fraction of their face value.
 The weakness of the paper currency in Ireland lead to pressure for the creation of a ‘National Bank’ to provide a stable currency.
 Eventually, the Bank of Ireland was created to fill this need.

 The Bank of Ireland was the first joint stock bank to produce notes intended for use throughout Ireland; its first issue was in 1783.
 Early notes were denominated either in Irish pounds or guineas, with 1 guinea equal to 1 pound 2 shillings 9 pence Irish.

-The suspension of cash payments by the Bank Restriction Act 1797 lead to an increase in the usage of banknotes in Ireland, and the notes of many of the private banks became payable in Bank of Ireland notes, which was stated on each banknote often worded as ‘National Bank Paper’.
+The suspension of cash payments by the Bank Restriction Act 1797 lead to an increase in the usage of banknotes in Ireland, and the notes of many of the private banks became payable in Bank of Ireland notes, which was stated on each banknote often worded as 'National Bank Paper'.
 The Bank of Ireland also began to issue small notes pound and guinea denominations in place of gold.

 The highest denomination banknote that has been recorded for an Irish bank is a £500 note issued by the Bank of Ireland dated in 1869.